nsidc/earthaccess/README.md

 ### **Accessing the services**

 You can also search for services associated with a dataset.
-This is done via the `search_datasets` function which is documented under ["Querying for datasets"](https://earthaccess.readthedocs.io/en/latest/tutorials/getting-started/#querying-for-datasets) in the documentation.
-The results are an enhanced Python dictionary that includes a `services` method which returns the metadata for all services associated with a collection as a Python dictionary.
+Services include a back-end processing workflow that transforms or processes the data in some way.  `earthaccess` facilitates the retrieval of service metadata via the `search_datasets` function which is documented under ["Querying for datasets"](https://earthaccess.readthedocs.io/en/latest/tutorials/getting-started/#querying-for-datasets).
+The results from the `search_datasets` method are an enhanced Python dictionary that includes a `services` method which returns the metadata for all services associated with a collection.
+The service results are returned as a Python dictionary.

 ```python
 # Search the collection